Lombiq/Hastlayer-SDK/Docs/WorkingWithHastlayer.md

 ## Extensibility

-Hastlayer, apart from the standard Orchard-style extensibility (e.g. the ability to override implementations of services through the DI container) provides three kind of extension points:
+Hastlayer offers similar extensibility found in standard Orchard 1.x.
+(Although with the caveat that service implementations don't overrider each other so the user needs to manage it in the HastlayerConfiguration.)
+Additionally, it provides these extension points:
 3. Waits for the `Task`s to finish and takes their results.

 The `ParallelAlgorithm` sample does exactly this.